unpush/typist/lib/r.typ

 Each guest did quail.
 Could such quiet nerve ever avail?
 With a move quite free and easy the lady let fall her glass.\D (7)\I
-The queen put this query in a gick voice to quell them all:
+The queen put this query in a quick voice to quell them all:
 Why does the whole world love a lover?
 Why do we value you?
 All did laugh.
 The queen asked that, as a favor, you give us those who have nerve, for they can love and serve.
 Quite as